openbmc/webui-vue/docs/customization/readme.md

-# Overview
+# Presentation Layer Architecture

- This section discusses the structure and purpose of the theme files and how to customize the application using Bootstrap theming.
+ This section discusses the structure and purpose of the SCSS files and how to customize the application using Bootstrap theming.

 [Read more about Bootstrap Theming](https://getbootstrap.com/docs/4.0/getting-started/theming)

-## SCSS File Structure
+## SCSS Directory Structure
 ```
 .
 ├─ src